 Brush and Floss Every Day!

-Cavities and gum disease can delay your treatment time because we may have to remove your bracket and archwire so the dentist can fill your cavity.
 Once the cavity is filled, you have to return to us so we can replace the bracket and archwire.
+The time without your brackets and archwires is time you may have to make up in your treatment.
 That’s why it’s so important to brush and floss regularly.

 Braces Treatment in Canby, OR

 If you’re looking for braces treatment in the Canby, OR, area, schedule an appointment with Ohana Orthodontics.
-We provide orthodontic treatment with braces and Invisalign, and we’ll be happy to work with you on the best way to care for your teeth throughout your treatment.
+We provide treatment with braces and Invisalign, and we’ll be happy to work with you on the best way to care for your teeth throughout your treatment.
 Our goal is for you to walk out with the smile you’ve dreamed of having!